Malak0-0/Campus-Management-Server/README.md

 3. Make sure you have PostgreSQL installed and running.

-4. Open database/utils/configDB.js and update the database username and password with your own.
+4. Open database/utils/configDB.js and update the database password with your own.

 5. Start the server by running **npm start**.